Training Reasoning Models on Saturated Problems via Failure-Prefix Conditioning: Introduction

 \section{Introduction}

-Reinforcement Learning with Verifiable Rewards (RLVR) has substantially improved the reasoning capabilities of large language models (LLMs) \cite{lambert2025tulu3, guo2025deepseek, openai2024o1}.
-However, as models improve, an increasing number of training problems become saturated, meaning the model solves them correctly in nearly all rollouts.
-On these problems, training often stalls because rewards become nearly deterministic, leaving little learning signals.
+Reinforcement Learning with Verifiable Rewards (RLVR) has substantially improved the reasoning capabilities of large language models (LLMs) \cite{guo2025deepseek, lambert2025tulu3, openai2024o1}.
+Today’s frontier models achieve near-ceiling scores on advanced benchmarks such as MATH and AIME \cite{akhtar2026benchmark_saturation} and attain gold-medal-level performance on the IMO, IOI and ICPC \cite{ openai2025competitive_programming, deepmind2025gemini_icpc, luong2025robust_math_reasoning}.
+Beyond such standardized evaluations, they are now producing results beyond established human knowledge, such as discovering a new matrix multiplication procedure \cite{novikov2025alphaevolve} and solving multiple previously unsolved Erd\H{o}s problems \cite{alexeev2026shortproofs2,feng2026gemini_erdos}.

+However, this progress also creates a new bottleneck.
+As models improve, more training problems become saturated, that is, the LLM answers the questions correctly for nearly every rollout.
+On such problems, rewards provide little useful learning signal~\cite{Kim2025RLvsDistill, yu2025dapo, zeng2025rlve}.
+Continuing progress would then seem to require a supply of harder, unsaturated problems, but manually collecting such problems only becomes more difficult and more expensive over time \cite{villalobos2024run_out_of_data}.

+Instead of collecting ever more challenging training data, we address \textit{how to extract as much learning signal as possible from the saturated training problems in the existing dataset}.
 Importantly, saturation does not imply that the learning signal is exhausted.
 Even on problems with near-perfect rollout accuracy, incorrect reasoning trajectories still exist, albeit extremely rarely under standard sampling.
 As established in prior work, such informative failures play a crucial role in training~\cite{setlur2025e3, zhu2025negative}.
 However, most of the sampling budget is spent generating redundant correct solutions, with failures becoming exceedingly sparse~\cite{wang2025oneexample}.
 This suggests that the core challenge in learning from saturated problems is not the \textit{absence of informative failures}, but their \textit{poor accessibility}.
-If failures could be encountered more frequently, RLVR could continue to make progress even on saturated problems.
+If failures could be encountered more frequently, RLVR could potentially continue to make progress even on saturated problems.